House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Painting wood dye

-Image Credit: bricoydeco, Pixabay
+Image By: bricoydeco, Pixabay

-Aniline dyes come in powder form and need to be mixed with water prior to use.
-This is a transparent stain, so no matter how many layers you add, you will never completely mask the appearance of the wood.
-As such, water soluble dyes are best used to add a little color or to slightly change the existing color of an attractive wood.
-Because these are dye powders, you can get different types that mix with oil stains or other stains to achieve the desired results, but you need to ensure you get the right one.
+Aniline dyes come in powder form and need to be mixed with water before use.
+It is a transparent stain, so no matter how many layers you add, you will never completely mask the appearance of the wood.
+Water-soluble dyes are best used to add a little color or to slightly change the existing color of an attractive wood.

 Pros